 When working leg strength and developing strength / range-of-motion, the pro/con matrix for whether or not to choose the SLS activity is usually resolved by the obvious fact that there are a bunch of other, equally useful, activities to choose from that have far lower injury-prone outcomes.

-I understand that MovNat is precious about its Cert III trainers and DO NOT just hand these out to anyone, so from that perspective I think I can understand the rationale for it’s inclusion.
+I understand that MovNat is serious about its Cert III trainers and DO NOT just hand these out to anyone, so from that perspective I think I can understand the rationale for it’s inclusion.

 But apart from that.
 The SLS is definitely my kryptonite!